Usage

 }

-When creating a Guice module for your library, you may want to avoid binding errors if the end-user has not provided a binding for the Spectator registry.
-This can be done by using optional injections inside of the module, for example:
+You may want to avoid binding errors if the end-user has not provided a binding for the Spectator registry.
+For Spring, this can be done by using optional injections, for example:

 // Sample library class